kordastilab/ImmunoCluster/README.md

 ```

 The experimental design informs the what metadata we will need to
-incorporate into the SingleCellExperiment object, here we have created
+incorporate into the SingleCellExperiment (SCE) object, here we have
-one table (from an excel file), that contains five columns, and one row
+created one table (from an excel file), that contains five columns, and
-for each .fcs file.
+one row for each .fcs file.
 We will include the .fcs filename, the GvHD
 “condition” of the patient, patient\_id, a unique sample\_id, and the
 day\_id representing the day following BMT that the sample was taken.
 (Link to excel file).